nasa/harmony-regridding-service/README.md

 ## Docker image publication:

-Initially service Docker images will be hosted in AWS Elastic Container Registry (ECR).
-When this repository is migrated to the NASA GitHub organisation, service images will be published to ghcr.io, instead.
+Service Docker images are published to ghcr.io any time a change is merged to the `main` branch that contains an update to `docker/service_version.txt`.

 ## Releasing a new version of the service: